 Supervision of Students Information for Parents

-Bus travel on the country buses is available for students at St Augustine’s School and arrangements are made through the bus co-ordinator, Stephen Broad, at the Maryborough Education Centre on 5461 7900.
+Bus travel on the country buses is available for students at St Augustine’s School and arrangements are made through the bus co-ordinator, Heather Jennings, at the Maryborough Education Centre on 5461 7900.
 Parents of the student/s must organise the pass through MEC at least two days prior to travel.
 Students cannot travel on the country buses without a pass.
 The town bus does not require a pass but costs 50cents a trip, payable on the day of travel.
 Please advise the office if your child will be travelling on any of the buses so we can update our bus rolls.

 Parking & Road Safety